 A sole proprietorship is the simplest form of doing business.
 All you need to do is just start selling your product or service.
 No Tax ID number (EIN) is required.
 No doing business as (dba) registration is required, although one is recommended for marketing purposes.
 No business bank account is required, although one is recommended for bookkeeping and audit protection.
 No extra tax return is required.
 All your income and expenses are reported on your 1040 Form, Schedule C.

 One of the primary disadvantages of a sole proprietorship is the self-employment (SE) tax of 15.3 percent on the ordinary net income generated by your business.
-Ordinary income includes items such as sales of products or services, commissions, or short-term income in real estate if you are a real estate professional.
+In 2019, the entire 15.3 percent is applied on the first $132,900 of net income.
+The SE tax is comprised of a 12.4-percent Social Security tax along with a 2.9-percent Medicare tax.
+After $132,900, the Medicare tax of 2.9 percent continues to apply, and then at $250,000 (married filing jointly) or $200,000 (single filers) of net income, it climbs up to a total of 3.8 percent in perpetuity.
+Keep in mind, “ordinary income subject to SE tax” includes items such as sales of products or services, commissions, or short-term income in real estate if you are a real estate professional.
 SE tax doesn’t apply to passive income, such as rent, dividends, interest, or capital gain.
-When evaluating the possible tax ramifications and planning options of your sole prop, it’s critical to distinguish between ordinary income and passive income

 Ordinary income can blindside many new business owners with a big SE tax bill in the spring of the following year.
 After you write off all your personal conversion expenses and the business still has a profit, the SE tax will kick in.
 However, if your net income is small, don’t worry about the SE tax and move on to consider the next issue that may impact whether or not you form an entity.